fredrivett/fredrivett.com/_posts/2024-01-01-2023-shifting-seasons.md

 Tinkering away at something day by day and seeing your creation come alive over time is a super satisfying experience.

 Recently, I haven't spent much time on techy side projects.
-The only one I’ve been dabbling on and then being [Blocks](https://twitter.com/blockshabits).
+The only one I’ve been dabbling on being [Blocks](https://twitter.com/blockshabits).
 The bigger project has been the goal to build a Furnished Holiday Let (FHL) on a piece of land Lorna & I first spotted towards the end of last year.

 Since then, with the help of our planning consultant, we put in a pre-application to the local council which came back positively, agreed a price with the seller, and finally purchased the plot in August after quite a lot of back and forth (read: solicitors' costs).
 Since then, we’ve appointed an architect to work with in the planning, design, and build phases, should we get that far.